 The Maryland Initiative for Digital Accessibility (MIDA), funded by a Grand Challenges Impact Award from the University of Maryland, strives to change technology design research and practice so that individuals with disabilities are engaged as equal partners from the beginning of the process.
 This will ensure that digital technology is “born-accessible”–with accessibility proactively built in–including in the fields of education, health, employment, commerce and civic engagement.
 MIDA engages disability rights groups, technology companies and policymakers; develops technology projects to improve accessibility; and plans events and programs to increase awareness of digital accessibility.

 MIDA is one of 11 projects involving College of Education faculty that were funded by Grand Challenges Grants earlier this year.
-In all, the university awarded more than $30 million in Grand Challenges Grants to 50 projects addressing pressing societal issues, including educational disparities, social injustice, climate change, global health and threats to democracy.
+In all, the university awarded more than $30 million to 50 projects addressing pressing societal issues, including educational disparities, social injustice, climate change, global health and threats to democracy.
 The Grand Challenges Grants Program is the largest and most comprehensive program of its type in the university’s history.

 Jonathan Lazar of the College of Information Studies leads MIDA, which includes colleagues from the College of Education; College of Computer, Mathematical, and Natural Sciences; Division of Information Technology; School of Public Health; A. James Clark School of Engineering; College of Arts and Humanities; College of Behavioral and Social Sciences; Office of Diversity and Inclusion; University Libraries; University Career Center; and College of Information Studies.